 FAIR was originally released to the public in 2006.
 It was later adopted by the Open Group in 2014, making it the only international standard for the quantification of cyber security and operational risk.

-The Open Group has released numerous FAIR related publications, including two standards, O-RT, Risk Taxonomy Standard, and O-RA, Risk Analysis Standard.
-There are available here.
+The Open Group has released numerous Open FAIR™-related publications, including two standards: O-RT, Risk Taxonomy Standard, and O-RA, Risk Analysis Standard.
+These are available here.

 Open FAIR™ is a trademark of The Open Group